-Logtail is a log collection agent that is provided by Log Service.
-You can use Logtail to collect logs from multiple data sources in real time.
-These sources include Alibaba Cloud Elastic Compute Service (ECS) instances, data centers, and servers that belong to third-party cloud service providers.
+Logtail is a log collection agent that is provided by Simple Log Service.
+You can use Logtail to collect logs from multiple data sources, including Alibaba Cloud Elastic Compute Service (ECS) instances, servers in data centers, and servers from third-party cloud service providers.
 This topic describes the features, benefits, limits, and configuration process of Logtail.

 For more information, see Configure a user identifier.